sylhare/sylhare.github.io/_posts/2022/2022-02-24-Javascript-objects.md

 #### To key, value array with `Object.entries()`

-Another tip with handling objects, is the [entries][10] method which transforms an Object into an array of key values.
+Another tip with handling objects, is the [entries][10] method which transforms an Object into an array of key values.<br>
 For example:

 ```js